Function

 Scaling a function

 A function instance processes one function call at a single point in time.
-If the function is called faster than one instance can process the request, the service scales the function by running additional function instances.
+If the function is called faster than the instance can process the request, the service scales the function by running additional instances of it.
 This ensures concurrent request processing.
-In Cloud Functions, you can specify:

 Note

-Function calls are distributed across availability zones randomly.
-Cloud Functions does not guarantee their even distribution across zones.
+Calls are distributed across availability zones randomly.
+Cloud Functions does not guarantee the even distribution of calls across the zones.
 For example, all calls, no matter how many, might end up in the same zone.

 Scaling settings take effect within five minutes after being configured.